pkutaj/pkutaj.github.io/_posts/2019-11-15-CS-etymology-payload.md

 ---
 layout: post
-title: EXTRACT > CS > The payload concept
+title: EXTRACT > Programming > The payload concept
 ---
 ## the case
 The question is, what are we talking about when talk about payload in networking and programming.